esharma3/project_austin_air_quality_analysis_and_prediction/README.md

-#  Austin Air Qaulity Analysis and Prediction
+#  Austin Air Quality Analysis and Prediction
 The scope of this project is limited to the city of Austin, Texas in USA.

 ![Austin Air Pollutants](images/img1.png)